Dreams and Visions is a church in Baltimore that’s awake to the realities of our world and alive to the possibilities of God.

 God’s spirit is poured out for all, and we are called each day to dream, imagine and envision what a world overflowing with God’s love would look like.

 Dreams and Visions started off with a dream, appropriately enough.
 Actually, not just one dream, but a few.
 Our Bishop Bill Gohl (as well as his predecessor) had dreamed of a new spiritual community taking root that offered a special welcome to LGBTQ+ folks.
-Emily Scott, now our pastor, dreamed of a congregation that was fresh, joyful, and justice oriented.
+Emily Scott, our founding pastor, dreamed of such a congregation that was intimate and soulful.
+It turned out God shared that dream too, and brought together Emily, the Delaware-Maryland Synod, and bunch of leaders, supporters, and congregants to imagine something new together.
+Now, that dream carries on with Mo Goff leading this fresh, joyful, and justice oriented community!

 After worshiping in a variety of locations, we found our permanent home in a cosy corner of St. Mark’s Lutheran Church.
-There’s we’ve created a intimate worship space we call the Queer Saints Chapel, where we gather for worship once a month.
+There’s we created an intimate worship spaces we call Skylight Hall (a large gathering space) and the Queer Saints Chapel (a smaller, intimate space), where we gather for worship twice a month.
 We’ve also created the Skylight Bouique in a lofted balcony space.
-And we use Skylight Hall, the large gathering space, for special events like Queer Christmas, Quiet Pride, and other unique celebrations.
+We also use Skylight Hall, for special events like Queer Christmas, Quiet Pride, and other unique celebrations.

 Who knows what we might create together?
 We will hear one another’s stories, restore one another’s souls, be a community of love, fight for a more just world.
 God will show us the way.